sara-nl/griddocs/source/Pages/Advanced/storage_clients/lcg-lfn-lfc.rst

     :depth: 4

-.. warning:: If your jobs still works with the lcg- tools you can keep on using those; though the lcg- tools are *not* supported anymore.
+.. warning:: In general we don't recommend the ``lcg-lfn-lfc`` clients as many users reported difficulties in usage and encountered worse performance compared to the other :ref:`storage-clients`.
+If your solution still works with the lcg- tools you can keep on using those; though the lcg- tools are *not* supported anymore.

 =====
 About